Nottingham Forest’s Ameobi nominated for Championship Goal of the Month award | Goal.com

 Ameobi has been with Forest since the summer of 2019 after cancelling his contract with Bolton Wanderers.

-The forward has since featured in more than 70 games for the club across all competitions and this season he has played 28 matches, scoring three goals and providing one assist.
+The forward has since featured in more than 70 games for the club across all competitions and this season he has played 28 matches, scoring three goals and provided one assist.

 Ameobi played for the Nigeria U21 side and will be expected to continue his impressive performances with Nottingham Forest to boost his chances of getting a call-up to the Super Eagles.